Dino Medjedovic

-Dino Medjedović (born 13 June 1989) is an Bosnian footballer who plays as forward for Austrian OÖ Liga side SV Bad Schallerbach.
+Dino Medjedović (born 13 June 1989) is a Bosnian footballer who plays as forward for Austrian OÖ Liga side SV Bad Schallerbach.

 Club career

 Medjedović was born in Sarajevo, and came to Austria with his family.
 His football career began in the youth divisions of SK Admira Linz and LASK Linz.
 At 18, he joined the AGOVV Apeldoorn in Eerste Divisie the Dutch second division.
 In the Jupiler League, he played 20 games and scored a goal between 2007 and 2009.
 In the 2009–10 season, he played for MFK Karvina of Czech 2.
 Liga the second division in the Czech Republic.
 In 2010, he returned to Austria and joined the FC Blau-Weiß Linz from the Austrian Regional League Central.

 2012 Medjedovic went to Germany and played for SC 07 Idar-Oberstein in the Regionalliga Südwest.
 He moved TSG Neustrelitz in the Regionalliga Nordost in 2013.
 He plays VfL Wolfsburg's second team in the Regionalliga Nord.